-Before going through how to lower child support payments in Ontario legally and thoroughly, we should at least get a brief overview first on how paying child support actually works in Canada.
-Don’t worry; we will keep the discussion simple and easy to understand without much past knowledge about the law needed.
+We should get a brief overview of how paying child support works in Canada.
+Donโt worry; we will keep the discussion simple and easy to understand without the vast knowledge of the law.

 1.1.
 Amount of Child Support Based on Child Support Guidelines

-We will go over the child support guidelines and how they calculate how much child support the payor’s parent’s income( the parent who makes the support payments) can provide.
-Please keep in mind that there can always be some unique circumstances that may affect the amount you have to support with, so please consider the consultations of a professional if that is the case.
+Please keep in mind that there can always be some unique circumstances that may affect the amount you have to support, so please consider the consultations of a professional if that is the case.
 We are giving a general outline here.

 1.1.1.
 The Table Amount of Child Support Payments:

-This Table here is basically used to determine the amount of child support needed to be paid depending on the annual income and the number of children getting the support.
-The total amount of your child support increases with your income up until a certain point.
+This Table determines the amount of child support needed to be paid depending on the annual income and the number of children getting the support.
+Your child support amount increases with your income up until a certain point.

 1.1.2.
 Annual Income:

-For salaried parents, their total income will be used to determine the child support needed to be paid.
-Both parents will be required to submit their tax returns for the last three years, as well as notices of assessment from the CRA with supporting documentation, before the court decides on the tax claim.
+The total income of salaried parents will determine the child support needed.
+Both parents must submit their tax returns for the last three years and notices of assessment from the CRA with supporting documentation before the court decides on the tax claim.

-If the supporting parent is self-employed and their annual income is not stable, the court averages the last three years of income information to decide on the amount of child support.
+Suppose the supporting parent is self-employed, and their annual income is unstable.
+In that case, the court averages the last three years of income information to decide on the amount of child support.

-Here, note that the status of the spouse on the receiving end of the support order does not affect the table amount of child support, meaning a new job or a new marriage will not affect the amount of money to be paid for.
+Here, I would like to point out that the status of the spouse on the receiving end of the support order does not affect the table amount of child support, meaning a new job or marriage will not affect the amount of money to be paid for.

 The custodial parent can be entitled to more support provisions depending on their illness, employment training, or disabilities.
-Extraordinary expenses can also include different kinds of co-curricular activities and expensive programs and courses.
+Extraordinary expenses can also include co-curricular activities and expensive programs and courses.

-These abovementioned points can be considered one of the essential expenses regarding child support payments and a basic layout of how these are approached.
+These points mentioned above can be considered essential expenses regarding child support and a basic layout of how these are approached.
 You can contact a legal consultant for a more in-depth guide.

-2. How to Lower Child Support Payments in Ontario
+2. 6 Possible Ways to Lower Child Support Payments in Ontario?

-How to lower child support payments in Ontario depends on your circumstances and the new positive and negative developments regarding financial status, total income, child’s maturity, and much more.
+It depends on your circumstances and the new positive and negative developments regarding financial status, total income, childโs maturity, and much more.
 Common reasons for such changes include:

 2.1.
 Child Reaching 18

-Matters like the disability of the child, certain illnesses, and still ongoing school education also come into less child support.
+Matters like the disability of the child, certain illnesses, and still ongoing school education also come into less child support payments.

 2.2.
 Shared Custody/Shared Parenting Time

-Basically, shared custody is when both spouses share joint legal and physical custody of the child in question, meaning that the child spends around the same time of contact with both of its parents throughout the year.
+Shared custody is when both spouses share joint legal and physical custody of the child in question, meaning that the child spends the same amount of time in contact with both parents throughout the year.

-This scenario is applicable when the child spends at least 40% time with both of their parents.
-This time is typically calculated as the time the person is directly responsible for the child rather than living with them.
+This scenario applies when the child spends at least 40% of the time with both parents.
+This time is typically calculated as when the person is directly responsible for the child rather than living with them.

-Courts come to the child support payments amount in these cases from the table amount of the parents’ total income and the increased cost due to the shared parenting time.
+Courts come to the child support amount in these cases from the parentโs total income table and the increased cost due to the shared parenting time.

 2.3.
 Undue Hardship